CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 6B - Horizontal Coordinates.md

 (Continued from Part A...)

 ### The Ascending Sign
 The part of the ecliptic that is rising at any given time and location is called the [*ascendant*](https://en.wikipedia.org/wiki/Ascendant) (denoted $Asc.$) at that time and location.
 This is often simplified to the rising zodiac sign (the *ascending sign*) and holds great importance in real world astrology.
-Let us calculate it.

 In order for something to be rising, it must satisfy the sunrise equation:
 ```math